medic/cht-docs/content/en/contribute/medic/product-development-process/focused-groups.md

 See Infrastructure OKRs [here](https://github.com/orgs/medic/projects/112/views/15).

 ## Ecosystem
-This team's primary objective is to improve the Community Health Toolkit in collaboration with other members/partners in the digital health ecosystem (DHE).
+This Focused Working Group's primary objective is to build on the Community Health Toolkit in collaboration with other members/partners in the digital health ecosystem (DHE).
 The team actively develops enhancements and promotes their implementation within the DHE.
-They engage in ongoing discovery by conducting generative interviews with key users to gain a deep understanding of the ever-evolving needs and opportunities for enhancing the CHT.

 Key users: Data scientists, Integrators, Program Administrators and Implementing partners.